 Finally, you need to have a qualifying dependent living in the home with you for more than half the year.
 For many people who file as head of household, their qualifying dependent is a child.
-A qualifying child is your biological child, stepchild, foster child, sibling, step sibling, half sibling or a descendant of one of these.
+A qualifying child can be your biological child, stepchild, foster child, sibling, step sibling, half sibling or a descendant of one of the aforementioned relatives.
 The child also needs to be under the age of 19 (or under the age of 24 if a full-time student).
 You can also claim these relatives as your qualifying dependent if the person is permanently and totally disabled, regardless of age.
 If the dependent, though, is a sibling, he or she must be younger than you and their gross income must be less than $4,200.

 Other non-child qualifying dependents include a parent, step parent, niece, nephew, aunt, uncle and daughter-, son-, mother- or father-in-law.
 Note that you can claim a parent as your dependent even if the parent doesn’t live with you, as long as you pay for half the costs of their home, including if they live in a nursing home.
 The same is true for a child who is away at college.
 Again, they cannot have gross incomes in excess of $4,200.

-Claiming “head of household” as your filing status versus filing as single or married filing separately benefits you in two ways.
-First, it can help you to snag a lower tax rate.
+Claiming “head of household” as your filing status (versus filing as single or married filing separately) benefits you in two ways.
+First, you’ll get a lower tax rate.
 For tax year 2019, for example, the 12% tax rate applies to single filers with an adjusted gross income that’s between $9,701 and $39,475.
 If you file head of household, however, you can earn up to $52,850 before being bumped out of the 12% tax bracket.